NCR Silver Review

 - Alpharetta, GA

-NCR Silver is a cloud-based iPad POS system from 150 year-old electronics giant NCR Corporation, the first point-of-sale company in the world.
+NCR Silver is a cloud-based iPad POS system made by 150 year-old electronics giant NCR Corporation, the first point-of-sale company in the world.
 This software sets itself apart in a handful of ways and should be a serious consideration for small to medium-size business owners.

 All subscriptions come with a 14-day free trial, but beyond that NCR’s got a pretty unique pricing model, as far as software-as-a-service subscriptions go.
 There aren’t a range of plans that add or subtract POS features based on what level you choose.
 There are two options, the second one aimed specifically at restaurants.